 School leavers who plan to go directly into work should begin to look for job vacancies from February/March onwards.
 Since many jobs for school leavers are not advertised, it is often necessary to send speculative applications to potential employers.
 For some areas of work eg the construction trades, applicants have to take an industry entrance test.
 This too should be arranged this term.
 Pupils who need advice on finding work should request a careers interview this term.

 Some school leavers may need additional help to go into employment.
-The government funded Get Ready for Work training programme provides this support.
+The government funded training programmes provide this support.
 The Careers Advisers together with the guidance staff will identify any pupils who might need this extra help and discuss the training available.

 Staying on for fifth year